wheat2021/Roo-Code-Docs-cn/docs/advanced-usage/available-tools/search-files.md

 # search_files

-The `search_files` tool performs regex searches across multiple files in your project.
+The `search_files` tool performs regex searches across multiple files within your project's workspace.
+For security, it cannot search outside the current workspace directory.
 It helps Roo locate specific code patterns, text, or other content throughout your codebase with contextual results.

 ---